Executory contract: Copyright licenses

 Copyright licenses differ slightly from patent licenses.
 A copyright licensee will almost always retain the ongoing obligation to publish, distribute, account for and pay royalties for such distribution.
 However, a copyright licensor, unlike a patent licensor, will often lack ongoing obligations under the license beyond the implied or explicit covenant not to sue the licensee.

 Under an exclusive license, the licensee receives an interest in the underlying copyright and the licensor will often lack ongoing obligations.
 Thus, exclusive licenses are not likely to be classified as executory contracts.
 Nonetheless, these licenses can still be considered executory if a copyright license was issued at a time when the work was expected to be revised or adapted.
 In this case, a licensor may also have ongoing marketing or software updating obligations, making the license executory.

-Whether a copyright license is exclusive or non-exclusive licenses may also impact its classification as en executory contract.
-Under exclusive licenses, the licensor usually does not have continuing obligations because the licensee will gain an interest in the underlying copyright.
-However, since non-exclusive licensees do not receive any ownership interest from non-exclusive licenses, as these licenses only grant a personal, not property right to use the IP, almost all such licenses are considered executory contracts.
+Whether a copyright license is exclusive or non-exclusive may also impact its classification as en executory contract.
+Under exclusive licenses, the licensor usually does not have continuing obligations because the licensee gained an interest in the underlying copyright.
+Since non-exclusive licensees do not receive any ownership interest, almost all such licenses are considered executory contracts.